 This stage involves using compelling CTAs, landing page content, and content used for forms and contacting visitors.
 It aims to turn visitors into qualified leads.

 The closing stage includes emailing, workflow management, lead scoring, and CRM to turn leads into customers.
 Each activity involves the use of copies to convince customers to purchase the product or service.

 Delighting the customers involves using social media, smart CTAs, emails, and workflows to turn them into promoters of your business.
 As a result, your customers act as long-term assets that build and maintain your brand impression.

 Make Use Of Inbound Marketing & Content Marketing

 Inbound marketing includes all the measures you take to convert a prospect into your customer.
 It uses content marketing as a focused tool for almost all the involved activities.
 So, the right combination of these two methods will give you a powerful marketing strategy that will bring high marketing ROI in no time!

 This blog on inbound marketing vs. content marketing has covered the basics of both these concepts and how to apply them.
 It will help you get started with effective inbound marketing through the efficient use of content.
-So, go ahead and use the right combination of both marketing strategies to see you business grow.
+So, go ahead and use the right combination of both marketing strategies to see your business grow.

 All the best!

 Content marketing is not considered outbound marketing.
 It is a part of inbound marketing as it involves the planning, creation, & publication of content within the framework of the overall inbound content marketing strategy.